 This course includes the rehearsal and performance of outstanding symphonic literature from the representative periods of music history.
 This literature provides for the development of both individual and ensemble skills.
 Performance includes fall, winter, and spring concerts as well as the All-City Music Festival and District Music Contest.
 Students are required to participate in all scheduled performances.
 Members may audition for participation in the pit orchestra for the production of the school's Broadway musical and the All-State Music Festival.

-Credit: 1 per semester Duration: 2 semesters Grade Level: 9, 10, 11,12 Status: Elective credit
+Grade Level: 9, 10, 11,12

 Prerequisite: Recommendation of middle school Orchestra teacher and/or audition